-Frédéric Grouiller received his Master in Engineering’s Degree in Electronics and Computer Science from Institute of Science and Technology (ESEO), Angers France in 2005 following highly intensive courses in Physics.
+Frédéric Grouiller received his Master in Engineering Degree in Electronics and Computer Science from the Institute of Science and Technology (ESEO), Angers France in 2005 following highly intensive courses in Physics.
 He simultaneously obtained his Master’s research degree in Medical Imaging at the Faculty of Medicine at the University of Angers, France.
-In 2008, he obtained his PhD in Neurosciences conducted under the supervision of Dr. Olivier David at in the “Functional and Metabolic Neuroimaging Laboratory headed by Prof. Christoph Segebarth, Grenoble Institute of Neurosciences, France.
+In 2008, he received his PhD in Neurosciences conducted under Dr. Olivier David’s supervision at the “Functional and Metabolic Neuroimaging Laboratory headed by Prof. Christoph Segebarth, Grenoble Institute of Neurosciences, France.

-Frédéric joined the Swiss Center for Affective Sciences (CISA) in 2016 where he has been ensuring the operational functioning and the methodological development of the MRI scanner located at the Brain and Behaviour Laboratory at the Medical University Center, University of Geneva.
-His main research interests are multimodal imaging (e.g. EEG-fMRI) to better characterize the spatio-temporal dynamics of the brain functions, the development of advanced techniques for pre-operative mapping brain and the integration of Virtual Reality with bi-modal neurofeedback to open up new clinical therapy in particular in children with neurological or psychiatric disorders.
+Frédéric joined the Swiss Center for Affective Sciences (CISA) in 2016.
+He ensured the operational functioning and the methodological development of the MRI scanner located at the Brain and Behaviour Laboratory at the Medical University Center, University of Geneva.
+His main research interests are multimodal imaging (e.g. EEG-fMRI) to better characterize the spatio-temporal dynamics of the brain functions, the development of advanced techniques for pre-operative mapping brain, and the integration of Virtual Reality with bi-modal neurofeedback to open up new clinical therapy in particular in children with neurological or psychiatric disorders.

-Frédéric Grouiller is a research staff scientist and 3T MRI operational manager in the CIBM MRI UNIGE Cognitive and Affective Neuroimaging Section.
+Frédéric Grouiller was the research staff scientist and 3T MRI operational manager in the CIBM MRI UNIGE Cognitive and Affective Neuroimaging Section until September 2023.

 Keywords: EEG-fMRI, multimodal imaging, cognitive neuroscience, neurofeedback, virtual reality, clinical neuroscience, functional MRI, real-time data processing